Maitland Ward Rocks A Tight Pink Crop Top On Instagram

 “Uh, we wear pink on Wednesday’s!” exclaimed a social media user who couldn’t help but correct the Mean Girls reference.

 The actress shared another Instagram update on February 11, that time showing off her curves in another tight top.
-Maitland took the selfie in a car and wore a top with a scoop neckline, showing off her cleavage and giving a flirty smile with her lips closed.
-She placed one hand behind her ear and wore her hair down in luxurious curls, tagging a hair stylist named Ray is the post.
+Maitland took the selfie in a car and rocked a top with a scoop neckline, showing off her cleavage and giving a flirty smile with her lips closed.
+She placed one hand behind her ear and wore her hair down in luxurious curls, tagging a hairstylist named Ray in the post.
 Her basic makeup application included mascara and glossy lipstick.